-- The catch 22 of liability – Liability addresses the good’s risk of loss or damage and determines who is liable for the same at each point of transaction.
+- The catch-22 of liability – Liability addresses the good’s risk of loss or damage and determines who is liable for the same at each point of the transaction.
 Each Sales Agreement must address the liability issue.
 Carol can transfer the buyer’s liability once the buyer has ownership through the agreement or when the buyer receives the goods or ships them.
 This becomes a significant deciding factor in the ongoing sale, especially if there are large-scale vendors involved.
 (Alternatively, you can read more about other such critical contract clauses and learn how to safeguard yourself and your business.)

 - Warranty, the uphill struggle – When it comes to a simple Sales Agreement, certain warranties regarding the goods may either apply or may not apply at all.
 These warranties are legally binding and assure the buyer that specific facts or conditions about the goods are true.
 However, making sure whether a warranty is applicable or the seller should opt for an ‘as is,’ depends on both the seller and the buyer.
 This ultimately can make or break the deal.

 Taking the first step helps.
 Carol started with using Revv, a document management tool that came with Sales Agreement templates.
 She can now use this tool to draft, share, sign, and even track the seller’s activity on the sales contract itself.